chickenPopcorn/EqEq/notes/language-reference-manual.md

 // evaluate v in pendulum's equations given that g = 9.8 and l in range(20)
 pendulum: find v with l in range(0, 20) {
-    // Our compiler now has solutions to: m, g, l (and indirectly h), so v can be solved: print("velocity: %d", v)  // v is automatically evaluated when it's referred to }
+    // Our compiler now has solutions to: m, g, l (and indirectly h), so v can
+    // be solved:

+    print("velocity: %d", v)

+    // v is automatically evaluated when it's referred to }

 // evaluate v in pendulum's equations given that g in range(4, 15) and l = 10
 // take the average of values of v
 pendulum: find v with g in range(4, 15), m = 100 {
     l = 10
-    sum += v  // scope of sum: global (b/c it's not in the scope of pendulum but would be overwritten by pendulum)
+    sum += v
+    // scope of sum: global (b/c it's not in the scope of pendulum but would be
+    // overwritten by pendulum)

 }

 average = sum / (15 - 4)

-pendulum: find v with v in range(20) { // throw a compiler error b/c can't find v with v's value }
+pendulum: find v with v in range(20) {
+   // throw a compiler error because can't find v with v's value }

-// Example: tries l = 10, v = 20 in context of pendulum, to see its equations are still true.
+// Example: tries l = 10, v = 20 in context of pendulum, to see its equations
-// If equations are inconsistent, the program will throw an exception.
+// are still true.
+If equations are inconsistent, the program will throw an
+// exception.
 pendulum: find v {
     l = 10  // by now, v will be calculated print(v == 20)  // print 1